 Alternatives to disabled parking in York

 Rather than driving into York and parking in the city centre, you could use public or community transport instead.

 Park & Ride (stops shown as a square with bus in)

 There are multiple Park & Ride stops close to the city centre and all Park & Ride buses are low-floored and wheelchair accessible.

 We would encourage Blue Badge holders to make use of Park & Ride sites where possible.
 Concessionary fares can be obtained by presenting your disabled person's bus pass.

 Flexible door-to-door transport services are available for Blue Badge holders who cannot access public transport, ensuring access to facilities and amenities in the wider city.

 For more information about community transport, visit:

 Anyone with limited mobility, whether temporary or permanent, can hire a powered scooter or an electric or manual wheelchair through Shopmobility.

-Shopmobilty is located on Level 2 of Piccadilly car park - users of the scheme do not need a Blue Badge and can park for free for up to 5 hours.
+Shopmobilty is located on Level 2 of Coppergate Centre car park - users of the scheme do not need a Blue Badge and can park for free for up to 5 hours.